 |Marquette University||Program in clinical mental health counseling allows for a specialization in addiction-mental health counseling||Milwaukee, WI|

-|Pennsylvania State University||Master's degree program in mental health counseling emphasizes community and school work||University Park, PA|
+|Pennsylvania State University||Master's degree program in mental health counseling emphasizes community and schoolwork||University Park, PA|

 |St. John's University||Students in the clinical mental health counseling program complete a minimum of one practicum and two internships||Queens, NY|

-|University at Buffalo||M.S. in Mental Health Counseling admits only 10-15 students per year and uses a cohort model||Buffalo, NY|
+|University at Buffalo||Master of Science in Mental Health Counseling admits only 10-15 students per year and uses a cohort model||Buffalo, NY|

-|Western Michigan University||Offers counseling psychology program at multiple campuses||Kalamazoo, MI|
+|Western Michigan University||Offers the counseling psychology program at multiple campuses||Kalamazoo, MI|